alsomeb/learn.spring-security/readme.md

 - Run the following command in the terminal: `docker compose up -d`
 - Ensure that you have the same environment variables in the application.yml

-## Usage and Getting Started

-- Describe how to run the application and get started with development.
-- Mention any specific commands to build, run, or test the application.

 ## Endpoints (APIs)

 -  TBD